Monsters And Creatures Of Greek Mythology

 6. Hydra

-Origin: Another offspring of Echidna and Typhon.
+Origin: Another offspring of Echidna and Typhon And that's really what it comes down to..

 Significance: The Hydra represents the challenges of overcoming persistent and multiplying threats.
 Heracles' victory over the Hydra symbolizes the hero's ability to adapt and overcome seemingly insurmountable obstacles.